27 Positively Lovely Bookstores in London You MUST Visit (and 7 More on My List)

 Okay, hear me out – no, I would not normally recommend W.H.
 Smith.
 There are a ton of fantastic bookstores in London – go to them first.
 But if you’re in one of London’s airports and find yourself wanting to throw hands with whoever runs the British aviation industry, I promise you a 20 minutes in W.H.
 Smith’s book shops will restore peace and order to your mind.
 At least it does to mine whenever I have to go through Heathrow.
 They usually have the latest releases and always will have a buy one, get one half off deal!

-- The Atlantis Bookshop (near British Museum) – cool bookshop for anyone interested in magic
+- The Atlantis Bookshop (Bloomsbury) – cool bookshop for anyone interested in magic

 - Book Bar (Finsbury Park)– A book shop meets a wine bar.